uptownkat/Maggie-Portfolio/PowerBI/Projects/confections.md

 ## Confections Sales Dashboard (Microsoft Power BI)
 ### Overview

-This is a descriptive analysis of candy sales at retail in selected markets in Califonia during the period 2022.
-Based on the datasets,  I used Power BI to clean, transform, and model the datasets.
-By creating measures and custom columns using DAX calcuations, I identified insights on revenue and profits, trends, and performance on stores across different cities.
-I created an inteactive dashboard providing quick statistics for each visual searchable by Quarter.
+This project presents a descriptive analysis of candy sales at retail stores across selected markets in California during 2022.
+Using Power BI, I cleaned, transformed, and modeled the datasets to uncover key insights.
+By leveraging DAX calculations, including custom columns and measures, I analyzed revenue, profits, trends, and store performance across different cities.
+The final result is an interactive dashboard that provides quick, searchable statistics for each visual, allowing users to filter insights by quarter.

 ### Datasets
 [Confections Datasets](https://www.kaggle.com/datasets/maggieakarn/candy-sales-in-california/settings)